galaxyproject/training-material/topics/ecology/tutorials/gbif_cleaning/tutorial.md

 ## Have a look at the age of records

-> ### {% icon hands_on %} Hands-on: Here we propose to have a look at the age of records to know if there is some ancient data to maybe not consider.
+> ### {% icon hands_on %} Hands-on: Here we propose to have a look at the age of records, through the `year` GBIF attribute to know if there is some ancient data to maybe not consider.
 >
 > 1. **Summary Statistics** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"Summary statistics on"*: `out_file1` (output of **Filter** {% icon tool %})